-"I was scared of my abuser, and scared to lose my partner.
+"I was scared of him, and scared to lose him.
 My friends were worried about me."

-Domestic Violence and Violence against Women and Gender Diverse People
+Domestic Violence and Violence against Women

-The United Nations defines violence against women as "any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life."
-Violence against women/gender diverse people is any violent act or threat that is directed at a women or gender diverse people.
+The United Nations defines violence against women as, "any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life."
+Violence against women is any violent act or threat that is directed at a woman or women.

 Domestic violence is a gendered crime, meaning it is most often men abusing women in domestic violence situations.
 Most cases of domestic violence involve a male partner or ex-partner abusing the female partner or ex-partner.
 We can see gender inequality in many areas of life, including the lack of participation by women in politics and the workplace, and in the sexualisation of women and girls in the media.
-We are given messages that men are more important and deserve more than women, and this thinking contributes to men believing they have the right to dominate and control women, even if they need to use violence to do it.
+We are given messages that men are more important and deserve more than women, and this thinking contributes to men believing they have the right to dominate and control women, even if they need to use violence to do it.5

 Violence against women can happen whether you are poor or rich, in all cultures and religions, at every age, and in all ethnic and racial communities.
-However, due to Canada's history of colonization, Indigenous women face higher rates of violence than non-Indigenous people.
+However, due to Canada's history of colonization, Aboriginal women face higher rates of violence than non-Aboriginal women.
+6